-Prerequisite: FMST-1113, CHDV-3013 and PSYC-3523.
+Prerequisite: FMST-1113, CHDV-3013 and PSYC-3523,

 This is a study of family, family within the community, child behavior, and classroom guidance theories for the preschool and primary age child.
 The course also includes aspects of health, safety, and nutrition within the contexts of home, child care, and school.
 Cross listed with ECED-4023 but will not apply to teacher licensure requirements.
-This course is normally offered in the in the spring semester.
+This course is pormally effected in the in the professional profession. course is normally offered in the in the spring semester.